Last updated on Oct 18, 2021

 Lionbridge is an international platform that offers marketing and business content creation services for firms across the globe.
 Specifically, its freelancers “test out” firms’ content — giving them feedback, not just on a linguistic point of view but also user experience and SEO.
 It's a bit of technical proofreading, if you’re interested.

 Though it does not provide the highest paying remote proofreading jobs, Fiverr is still a good opportunity for new freelancers to start their careers.
-It’s relatively easy to sign up to and create a profile that will attract customers.
-Most of clients will be searching for competent beginners rather than experienced experts.
+It’s relatively easy to sign up to and create a profile that will attract customers, most of whom will be searching for competent beginners rather than experienced experts.

-Hopefully this list will help you find some good remote proofreading jobs, whether you’re a full-timer looking for side jobs or an aspiring freelancer.
-Remember to do your research and know what your service is worth to avoid being undercharged.
+Hopefully this list will help you find your next remote job and kickstart your career, whether you’re a full-timer looking for side jobs or an aspiring freelancer.
+Remember to do your research and know what your proofreading service is worth to avoid being undercharged.
 With that, and a wish of good luck, we’ll send you into the world of freelance proofreading!